nmcveity/HexViewJS/README.md

 Documentation
 -------------

-See the documentation.html included in the repository.
+See the documentation.html included in the repository or [here](http://s3.amazonaws.com/hexviewjs/documentation.html).

 Examples
 --------

-See the examples.html included in the repository.
+See the examples.html included in the repository or [here](http://s3.amazonaws.com/hexviewjs/examples.html).